 This course provides a survey of major psychological theories and research relevant to teaching and learning.
 Content areas include child growth and development, learning and cognition, theories of intelligence, approaches to instruction, cultural and socioeconomic diversity, motivation, and evaluation and assessment of student learning.
-The emphasis will be on the practical relevance of this material for elementary and secondary educational settings.
-Students will learn the sociopolitical foundations of teaching and learning, and in developing attitudes and skills necessary for effective teaching.
+The emphasis will be on educational settings.

 This course provides an overview of the methodology for teaching English as a second language (ESL) appropriate for the K-12 classroom teacher who has non-English speaking students in the classroom.
 It examines the basics of teaching ESL history, theories, models, techniques, and applications.
 It aims to enable students to incorporate the appropriate ESL strategies in their teaching and adapt their materials and instructional methods to meet English language learners' needs and accommodate their learning styles.
 Course topics include techniques and strategies for improving language learners' listening, speaking, reading, writing, and communication skills, language testing and assessment, and the development of lesson plans.

 This course is designed to introduce students to the prominent theories and applied research in the field of second and foreign language.
 It aims to promote students' knowledge and skills of teaching language courses at the K-12 level.
 Students will learn traditional and innovative classroom techniques and strategies for teaching listening, speaking, reading, and writing skills.
-Discussions center on the role of the teacher, the needs of the learner, language testing and assessment, materials design, use of new technology in language teaching, and the development of lesson plans, including the selection and uses of texts and other materials.
-The course is designed as a laboratory experience, using multiple constructivist techniques and strategies of instruction.
-Students taking this course are expected to engage in extensive reading, research, class discussion, written reflection, and self-evaluation through dialogue, group projects, and field work.
+Discussions center on the role of the teacher, the needs of the learner, language testing and assessment, materials design, use of new technology in language teaching, and the development of lesson plans.

-EDUC 514 Theories of Second Language Acquisition.......3

-This course reviews the theories and research that attempt to explain how the acquisition of the second languages takes place, the developmental sequences of learning a second language, and how learner characteristics influence the process.
+EDUC 514 Theories of Second Language Acquisition.......3 This course reviews the theories and research that attempt to explain how the acquisition of the second languages takes place, the developmental sequences of learning a second language, and how learner characteristics influence the process.
 The course also explores the similarities and differences between first and second language acquisition, individual differences, the role of affective factors, and discusses the implications of second language acquisition theories for second language teaching.
-Spring and Summer II only.